Fidelity at a glance

 Fidelity performs great in this area, and it offers customers two investor-friendly ways to play mutual funds.

 No-transaction-fee funds: The broker offers more than 3,400 mutual funds without a transaction fee.
 That means you can get into and out of the fund without cost, though you’ll still be on the hook for any expense ratio charged by the fund.
-Fidelity has a huge selection of these advantaged funds, and compares favorably with the best brokers.
+Fidelity has a huge selection of these advantaged funds, and compares well with the best brokers, even if it doesn’t have the most.

-In 2020, Fidelity rolled out its fractional share purchase program called Stocks by the Slice, which allows you to buy partial shares for as little as $1.
+Fidelity offers a fractional share purchase program called Stocks by the Slice, which allows you to buy partial shares for as little as $1.
 You’re able to buy shares in more than 7,000 stocks and ETFs for the same no-cost commission that you’re used to, and you can reinvest any dividends into fractional shares as well, making your money maximally effective.

 Fidelity’s mobile app doesn’t have a catchy name – Fidelity Mobile – but it can still help you get a lot done: